John Bonham: Awards and tributes

-In 2007, Stylus magazine rated Bonham number one of 50 great rock drummers, as did Gigwise.com in 2008, and in September 2008, Bonham topped the Blabbermouth.net's list of "Rockers fans want brought back to life", ahead of Elvis Presley and Freddie Mercury.
+In 2007, Stylus magazine rated Bonham number one of 50 great rock drummers, as did Gigwise in 2008, and in September 2008, Bonham topped Blabbermouth.nets list of "Rockers fans want brought back to life", ahead of Elvis Presley and Freddie Mercury.
 Rhythm magazine voted him the greatest drummer ever, topping a readers' poll to determine the "50 greatest drummers of all time" in October 2009.
 At the end of the BBC Two series I'm in a Rock 'n' Roll Band! on 5 June 2010, Bonham was named best drummer of all time.